-Cocaine (benzoylmethylecgonine) is a highly addictive stimulant abused by several different routes of administration, which include intravenous, oral, intranasal and inhalation (smoking).
+Cocaine (benzoylmethylecgonine) is a highly addictive stimulant used by several different routes of administration, which include intravenous, oral, intranasal, and inhalation (smoking).
 Cocaine is a white powder that goes by names such as coke, blow, snow and powder.

 When cocaine is used, it binds to the plasma cells in the blood and is distributed to the brain, liver, heart and other organs.
 The liver metabolizes cocaine into a metabolite known as benzoylecgonine, which is detectable in the urine from three days to several weeks after use.

 No matter how a person uses cocaine, the drug is rapidly absorbed into the bloodstream, metabolized and then expelled through the urine.
 Typically, the amount of cocaine and frequency of use will determine the length of time that the drug stays in a person’s system.
 Between one and five percent of cocaine remains unchanged when excreted in the urine.

 The half-life of cocaine is six hours, which means that it will be present in the urine after one full day.
 A case study by the National Library of Medicine found that, in most cases, cocaine will be undetectable in the urine after 24 hours.

 How Long Does Coke Last in Your System?

 No matter how a person uses cocaine, it has the same basic metabolic rate, but the effects of the drug may vary.
 The effects of cocaine are often severe no matter which route of administration a person chooses.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.

 The effects of cocaine vary based on the route of administration:

 - Oral—Ingesting cocaine sends the drug to the stomach and it’s absorbed into the tissues.
 The euphoria from orally-ingested cocaine peaks after about 30 minutes.